How Long Does a Shikibuton Take to Break In (and How to Speed It Up)?

 Sleep on it every night

 It sounds obvious, but the fastest way to break in a shikibuton is simply to use it as your primary bed.
-If you are switching between multiple mattresses or only using the shikibuton occasionally, it will take longer to reach that sweet spot.
 Consistent nightly pressure and body warmth gradually reshape the fibers far more effectively than just sitting or lying on it for short periods.

 What Not to Do When Breaking In a Shikibuton